Facelift in Seattle

 Dr. Mangubat performs 25-50 face lifts a year, and has over 20 years of clinical experience.
 He is a board-certified cosmetic surgeon.
 Patients choose him because he listens to his patients’ goals and concerns, and will be honest with you.
 He will do everything possible to deliver the results you desire.
 Communication and trust are hallmarks of his practice approach.
 He likes informed patients and always involves his patients in the decision-making process.

 Cosmetic surgery is a team effort.
-He and his team provide the highest quality of personal service, a commitment to safety and excellent results.
+He and his team of Seattle facelift professionals provide the highest quality of personal service, a commitment to safety and excellent results.
 They will make you feel cared for, and be there for you 24/7.
 In fact, he welcomes, and develops long-term relationships with many of his patients.
 As a noted researcher and educator, he is on the forefront of cosmetic surgery and medicine.
 Importantly, Dr. Mangubat combines his experience with superior artistic vision, a heightened sense of aesthetics, and understanding of design and form.
 Each face is unique.
 He will determine how to sculpt your face so that all features are in harmony, to achieve for you a pleasing and aesthetic result.

 Call today for a complimentary consultation and discover your options.